 Zyrtec for Dogs: Safety

-You should always consult your veterinarian before you give your dog any medication without speaking with the Vet first.
+You should always consult your veterinarian before you give your dog any medication.

-As mentioned above, it’s very important that you make sure you are buying a form of Zyrtec that only contains cetirizine, you don’t want the Zyrtec-D. Avoid usage if the pooch has liver issues.
+As mentioned above, it’s very important that you make sure you are buying a form of Zyrtec that only contains cetirizine, you don’t want Zyrtec-D. Avoid usage if the dog has liver issues.

 Are there any other options for dog allergies?